-- The Responsible Person: - Must report the concern immediately to the Location Pastor AND the Designated Safeguarding Officer or a Deputy Designated Safeguarding Officer. - Should not ask 'leading' questions, make assumptions, or attempt to investigate the situation themselves. - Must not speak directly to the person against whom the allegations were made. - Will treat the issue as confidential, and relay on a 'need-to-know' basis only.
+The Responsible Person:

+- Must report the concern immediately to the Location Pastor (Acting Deputy Safeguarding Officer).
+Who will in turn advise the Designated Safeguarding - Should not ask 'leading' questions, make assumptions, or attempt to investigate the situation themselves. - Must not speak directly to the person against whom the allegations were made. - Will treat the issue as confidential, and relay on a 'need-to-know' basis only. - Make careful notes of concern to inform the incident report.